-Where the Provider is found to be non-compliant with areas of the Provider Agreement, Open Awards may consider the incident to be maladministration or malpractice and place sanctions against the Provider.
-This will affect the Provider's risk rating and could result in Provider's recognition being withdrawn.
+Where the provider is found to be non-compliant with areas of the provider Agreement, Open Awards may consider the incident to be maladministration or malpractice and place sanctions against the provider.
+This will affect the provider's risk rating and could result in the provider's recognition being withdrawn.